RetroPie/RetroPie-Docs/docs/Wiimote-Controller.md

 **Some notes**:
-The original tutorial stated that once the initial pairing was completed, you wont need to manually pair and enter the commands in the terminal.
+The original tutorial stated that once the initial pairing was completed, you won't need to manually pair and enter the commands in the terminal.

 * reboot
 * "Press a key once to connect, then again to activate moltengamepad."